 Virtualization: Servers that Run Servers

 Virtualized server infrastructure consolidates multiple server tasks and workloads into a single piece of hardware; think of it as a single physical server that runs multiple virtual servers at one time.
 This allows businesses to exponentially multiply the number of tasks that can be completed at once while taking up much less space and incurring much lower power and cooling costs.
 Virtualized infrastructure also strengthens the redundancy of the server system, making it easier to replicate server workloads to other virtualized servers.
-Most modern server infrastructure now includes some degree of virtualization, allowing tasks which once required an entire room full of infrastructure to be performed using a single or small number of devices.
+Most modern server infrastructure now includes some degree of virtualization, allowing tasks that once required an entire room full of infrastructure to be performed using a single or small number of devices.

 One of the most common types of servers is the authentication, authorization, and accounting (AAA) server.
 Just like it sounds, this server is responsible for defining who has access to the group of computers connected to the server (known as a “domain”) and confirming their identity, commonly through password authentication.
 Ultimately this allows people to move between computers with more ease than if there was no centralized system in place.